apache/causeway-site/content/download.md

 Title: Downloads

+## Getting Started

+If you just want to get going quickly, see the Maven [archetype](getting-started/quickstart-archetype.html).

 ## Formal Releases

-The formal releases of Isis can be downloaded here:
+If you want to build Isis from formally released source tarballs, you can download from here:

 Core: